aamitss/Back-End-Code-Challenge-Nest.js/README.md

 ### Rules/Requirements

-1. This task needs to be completed and submitted back within 72 hours of receiving it, if not stated otherwise.
 1. You  must use NestJs (https://docs.nestjs.com/)
 1. Code must be comply with **ESlint standards** or any coding standard.
 You can use [styleci](https://styleci.io/) for this or use the one suggested in nestjsdocs (if any).
 1. You must have a readme.md file in the root, **well formatted in markdown** (like the one you are reading now) that explains your solution.